talgalili/dendextend/README.md

 ## Share your dendrograms!

 If you have made interesting work using the dendextend package, I would LOVE to know about it.
 It can be a blog post, an academic paper, or just some plots you made for your work in the industry.
-Please contact me with what you have done, and I would also be happy to promote it in this page.
+Please contact me (see below) with what you have done, and I would also be happy to promote it in this page.

 ## Contact